 When and where did you teach abroad?
 Did you go with a program?

-I taught English in Japan from 2007 until 2010 as part of JET: The Japan Teaching and Exchange Program.
+I taught English in Japan from 2007 until 2010 as part of Japan Exchange and Teaching (JET) Programme.
 JET is a fantastic program sponsored by three Japanese ministries.
 It serves not only as a way to educate schoolchildren in English, but also as a grassroots cultural exchange effort.
 ALTs (Assistant Language Teachers) are recruited from all over the world via a lengthy application process, followed by an intense orientation session in Tokyo, and are then dispersed all over Japan to their new schools.
 Junior high and high school are the most common placements, though elementary schools are slowly taking on more JETs.

 When I was accepted, I received one of the most coveted placements – Osaka Prefecture.
 Osaka no longer hires prefectural ALTs via the program (only municipal ALTs, now), so I was very fortunate to have gone when I did, as Osaka was my first choice and has since become my second home.
 My three years living there were some of the best years of my life.